danields761/pydantic-settings/README.md

 implementation, e.g. `pydantic.BaseSettings`, but from my point it's missing some useful features:

 1. Overriding settings values by environment variables even for nested fields
-2. Providing detailed information about value location inside a loaded file or environment variable, which helps to point user his mistake
+2. Providing detailed information about value location inside a loaded file or environment variable, which helps to point user mistake
 3. Documenting model fields isn't feels comfortable, but it's really essential to write comprehensive documentation for application settings

-> **_NOTE:_** Despite the fact that project already implements most of his features, it's still considered to be on alpha stage
+> **_NOTE:_** Alpha quality

 ## Installation